 Most car shoppers dread haggling with a salesperson, but the negotiation process is less stressful when you begin on solid footing, which is an informed idea of what you can expect to pay.
 Research prices before you speak with a dealer so that you can arrive at a fair value for your preferred vehicle.
 Brand websites allow you to build the exact model you want and see the manufacturer’s suggested retail price.
 Also known as the sticker price, the MSRP will be displayed on the dealer lot or advertised, and it is the price to which the dealer will try to stay closest to.

 Car buyers should have a lower opening bid informed by online tools – like the AAA Auto Buying Program website – that show the average range of what other buyers have paid for a specific model.
 The ideal opening bid is on the low end of that spectrum.
-These tools also reveal the invoice price of the vehicle, which is the dealer’s approximate cost.
 Due to the way manufacturers structure dealer discounts and incentives, it’s difficult to determine the exact invoice price, but the rough figure helps you to understand how much a dealer will profit from your purchase.
 Let the salesperson know that you have arrived at a fair price after thorough research, and always steer the conversation away from the MSRP.

 Even if you plan to lease a new car, begin with this step.
 The full price of a leased car is known as cap cost, short for capitalized cost, and it will appear on your contract.
 Dealers often try to steer discussions toward monthly lease payments, often lowering them by extending the length of the lease, but a low cap cost is a better way to lower your monthly payment.